 TIP: If you’d like to know more about local accounts in Windows, here’s an article on how to install and use Windows 11 with a local account and another one explaining how to switch to a Windows 11 local account from a Microsoft one.

 Of course, the first step is to create your local account (if you don’t know how, just follow method 1.b from this tutorial) and sign in.
 Next, start the Microsoft Store.
 One way to do it is to press Windows + S to open the search, type in “store”, then click or tap the Microsoft Store search result.
 This works both in Windows 11 and Windows 10.

 In the Microsoft Store, look at the top-right corner of the window.
-You should see an icon that depicts a person with a small plus sign next to it.
-If you see it, you are not signed in to the Microsoft Store with a Microsoft account.
+You should see a (very) small icon that depicts a portrait.
+Click on it to check if you are signed in.
+If you see an option to sign in, it means that you are not using a Microsoft account.

-Browse the Microsoft Store or search for the app that you want to download and install on your Windows 10 PC.
+Browse the Microsoft Store or search for the app that you want to download and install on your Windows PC.